tis-gpa-calculator/TIS-GPA-Calculator/README.md

 6. click on the "Load unpacked" button
 7. select the "TIS-GPA-Calculator-main" folder
-8. the extension is now installed on your browser!
+8. the extension is now installed on your browser! just click on the extension icon when you're on the gibbon markbook page!

-it only works on gibbon markbook page, btw bc uhh it ONLY calculates tis grades
+(it only works on gibbon markbook page, btw bc uhh it ONLY calculates tis grades)